 Reporting food poisoning is important because it can be a serious illness for some groups of people, especially the very young, very old, chronically ill and those who work in jobs involving food.
 Anyone suspecting that they are suffering from food poisoning should, in the first place, contact their GP for medical advice.
 It may be necessary for a faecal sample to be taken to confirm the illness.

 If you think you have food poisoning it is important to contact us so that we can investigate the cause of your illness.
+Please complete the online form.
 If we find that a food business is associated with the infection we can arrange for an officer to visit the premises and, if necessary, take action to improve standards.
 This could help prevent other people suffering from food poisoning.

 Further information can be found at: Food Safety and hygiene.